How Jordan Spieth Overcame a Slumping Season

 It can be frustrating to not play the way you know you are capable of playing, but if you want to find your way out of your struggles, you need to focus on solutions and not the struggles themselves.

-Working Through a Slumping Season:
+Working Through A Slumping Season:

 Stop trying to figure out what has been going wrong or what has happened to cause all these struggles.
 This mindset will keep you stuck in the past.